-Fig.6a: The first two steps in the construction of the fractal H model.
-To obtain the second row, the motif (i.e. a basic "fluctuation", top row) is reduced by a factor 2 in the horizontal and by 2^{H} in the vertical and then multiplied by a random sign, this is placed in the left hand half of the figure; the right hand half has the same shape but with another random sign.
+Figure 6a: The first two steps in the construction of the fractal H model.
+To obtain the second row, the motif (i.e. a basic "fluctuation", top row) is reduced by a factor 2 in the horizontal and by 2-H in the vertical and then multiplied by a random sign, this is placed in the left hand half of the figure; the right hand half has the same shape but with another random sign.
+Reproduced from Lovejoy (2015b).

-Fig.6b: The first 8 steps in the construction of the fractal H model with the sum, bottom series.
-In the left hand column we show the result for H>0, the right, H<0.
-In the H>0 case we see that the amplitude of the fluctuations decreases as we go to smaller scales whereas in the H<0 case, they increase.
+Figure 6b: The first eight steps in the construction of the fractal H model with the sum, bottom series.
+In the left hand column we show the result for H > 0, the right, H < 0.
+In the H > 0 case we see that the amplitude of the fluctuations decreases as we go to smaller scales whereas in the H < 0 case, they increase.
+Reproduced from Lovejoy (2015b).